IMBRUVICA Hard capsule Ref.[8478] Active ingredients: Ibrutinib

 Best Overall Response (%)

-CI = confidence interval; CR = complete response; HR = hazard ratio; MR = minor response; NE = not estimable; PR = partial response; R = Rituximab; TTnT = time to next treatment; VGPR = very good partial response
+CI = confidence interval; CR = complete response; HR = hazard ratio; MR = minor response; PR = partial response; R = Rituximab; VGPR = very good partial response

 a IRC evaluated.

-c Defined as increase of ≥2 g/dL over baseline regardless of baseline value, or an increase to >11 g/dL with a ≥0.5 g/dL improvement if baseline was ≤11 g/dL.
+e Defined as increase of ≥2 g/dL over baseline regardless of baseline value, or an increase to >11 g/dL with a ≥0.5 g/dL improvement if baseline was ≤11 g/dL

 Study PCYC-1127-CA had a separate monotherapy arm of 31 patients with previously treated WM who failed prior rituximab-containing therapy and received single agent IMBRUVICA.
 The median age was 67 years (range, 47 to 90 years).
 Eighty-one percent of patients had a baseline ECOG performance status of 0 or 1, and 19% had a baseline ECOG performance status of 2.
 The median number of prior treatments was 4 (range, 1 to 7 treatments).
-The response rate per IRC observed in the monotherapy arm was 71% (0% CR, 29% VGPR, 42% PR).
-The overall response rate per IRC observed in the monotherapy arm was 87% (0% CR, 29% VGPR, 42% PR, 16% MR).
-With a median follow-up time on study of 34 months (range, 8.6+ to 37.7 months), the median duration of response has not been reached.
+With an overall follow-up of 61 months, the response rate observed in Study PCYC-1127-CA monotherapy arm per IRC assessment was 77% (0% CR, 29% VGPR, 48% PR).
+The median duration of response was 33 months (range, 2.4 to 60.2+ months).
+The overall response rate per IRC observed in the monotherapy arm was 87% (0% CR, 29% VGPR, 48% PR, 10% MR).
+The median duration of overall response was 39 months (range, 2.07 to 60.2+ months).

 Paediatric population